 Add the bouquet garni, then season with salt and pepper.

-Cover and cook for 1.5 hours - 2 hours, until the chicken is tender.
+Add the chicken you have set aside, cover and cook for 1.5 hours - 2 hours, until the chicken is tender.

 Put your lardons into a pan and cover with cold water.
 Bring this to the boil for a minute or two, then drain the lardons.
 (This removes some of the salt from the lardons).